thomasfrederikse/sealevelbudget_20c/README.md

 GMT scripts to plot all figures from the main text and supporting information.
 Get GMT here: https://github.com/GenericMappingTools/gmt.
 The plots use, and the scripts include some colormaps from:
   * Cynthia Brewer's ColorBrewer2 (http://colorbrewer2.org and http://soliton.vm.bytemark.co.uk/pub/cpt-city/jjg/cbcont/index.html)
   * Fabio Crameri (http://www.fabiocrameri.ch/colourmaps.php)

+ You can find a data set with the station list, VLM rates, resulting observed sea-level changes, the contributing processes, and more at https://dx.doi.org/10.5281/zenodo.3862995